opensafely-core/ehrql/DEVELOPERS.md

 Note: This command will ensure there is an active Databricks cluster, and then run the tests against it.
-When using Community Edition, it will create a cluster if needed but if a cluster is alread up and running, it will use that.
+When using Community Edition, it will create a cluster if needed but if a cluster is already up and running, it will use that.
 If it has terminated (after 2 hours of inactivity), it will delete the old one and create a new one.
-When using the NSHD sandbox, it will only use manually pre-created cluster called `opensafely-test`.
+When using the NHSD sandbox, it will only use manually pre-created cluster called `opensafely-test`.

 For more information about your Databricks cluster, you can use the dbx tool: